ChoGGi/SurvivingMars_CheatMods/Tutorials/Locales.md

 1000591,Error,Errore,
 then 5 will work

-test_csv requires you to install my HelperMod for ECM.
+Test Columns requires you to install my HelperMod for ECM.
 ```
 ![Test Locale File](Locales.png?raw=true "Test Locale File")